doigal/DVDCNC/README.md

 Parts used:
 -	Arduino
--	Adafruit Mk 1 Motor Shield equivilant
+-	Adafruit Mk 1 Motor Shield equivalent
 -	Micro Servo for Z axis
 -	16x2 LCD
 -	Limit switches and LEDs for homing (Optional - planned for future use)